 The Budget usually takes place in March or April.
-There has to be a Budget every year because some taxes, such as income tax and corporation tax, are annual taxes (not permanent), so they must be renewed each year.
+There has to be a Budget each year because some taxes, such as income tax and corporation tax, are annual taxes (not permanent), so they must be renewed by legislation each year.

 In election years, after a change of Government, a Budget will usually be introduced by the incoming Chancellor of the Exchequer, whether or not the outgoing Chancellor has already delivered one.

 The Budget speech usually includes:

 a review of how the UK economy is performing

 forecasts of how the UK economy will perform in the future